kadimisetty/action-hero/README.md

     # Create parser
     parser = argparse.ArgumentParser()

-    # Add user argument "--file" and assert that it will be readable
+    # Add user argument "--file" and confirm that it will be readable
     parser.add_argument("--file", action=FileIsReadableAction)

     # Parse user arguments